bot-app/trading/docs/includes/pairlists.md

 #### RemotePairList

-It allows the user to fetch a pairlist from a remote server or a locally stored json file within the freqtrade directory, enabling dynamic updates and customization of the trading pairlist.
+It allows the user to fetch a pairlist from a remote server or a locally stored json file within the trading directory, enabling dynamic updates and customization of the trading pairlist.

 The RemotePairList is defined in the pairlists section of the configuration settings.
 It uses the following configuration options: